 - About us

-The Astbury Centre for Structural Molecular Biology (ACSMB) at the University of Leeds brings together over seventy academic staff from three faculties – biological sciences, physical sciences and medicine – who share the common goal of using experiment and simulation, developing new methods and approaches, and combining different techniques that span the disciplines to ‘understand life in molecular detail’.
+The Astbury Centre for Structural Molecular Biology (ACSMB) at the University of Leeds brings together over seventy academic staff from three faculties – biological sciences, physical sciences and medicine – who share the common goal of using experiment and simulation, developing new methods and approaches, and combining different techniques that span the disciplines to promote world-class interdisciplinary research to understand macromolecular behaviour in health and disease.

 The Centre is a major hub for research and training in structural molecular biology in its broadest sense.
 We host a Wellcome Trust-funded 4-year PhD programme (The Molecular Basis of Biological Mechanisms) and are centrally involved in a BBSRC-funded PhD programme (Mechanistic Biology and its Strategic Application).
 A thriving community of independently funded research fellows also add to our outstanding research team.